 Sunday afternoon I visited the Appian Way, “ancient Rome’s most important military and economic artery”.
-The road is one of the “oldest roads in existence” and called the “Queen of Roads”.
-It was built in 312 BC!
+Built in 312 BC, the road is one of the “oldest roads in existence” and called the “Queen of Roads”!

 “The Appian Way was a crucial road for the Roman Empire.
 It connected Rome to its most distant settlements.
 Originally built by Appius Claudius Caecus, the censor of Rome, the road connected Rome to Capua near Naples.
 Eventually, it extended more than 300 miles to the Adriatic Coast, making it the widest and longest road in existence at the time.”

 Catacombs Along the Appian Way

 “The road is made of large, flat stones firmly set in place by thousands of years of rain, wheels, and feet passing over them….”